 Amended August 7, 2007 (articles 19(d) and 24) by the Twentieth Session of the General Assembly held during the Twenty-Second International Congress of Vexillology at Berlin, Germany.

 Amended July 14, 2009 (article 8) by the Twenty-First Session of the General Assembly held during the Twenty-Third International Congress of Vexillology at Yokohama, Japan.
 Note: The first General Assembly session to which article 8 applied was the Twenty-Second Session in 2011.
-The first possible resignation under article 8(a) would, therefore, be at the adjournment of the Twenty-Fourth Session in 2015.
+The first resignation under article 8(a) was at the adjournment of the Twenty-Fourth Session in 2015.